Relrin/aiorest-ws/README.md

 # aiorest-ws [![Build Status](https://travis-ci.org/Relrin/aiorest-ws.svg)](https://travis-ci.org/Relrin/aiorest-ws) [![Coverage Status](https://coveralls.io/repos/Relrin/aiorest-ws/badge.svg?branch=master&service=github)](https://coveralls.io/github/Relrin/aiorest-ws?branch=master)
 REST framework with WebSockets support

-This package represents as a flexible toolkit for building Web APIs, which based on the Autobahn.ws and asyncio packages.
-Use the opportunities of WebSockets for communication between clients and servers, build APIs like in popular frameworks (Django REST, Flask, Tornado, etc.) with enough simplicity, flexibility and transparency.
+This library represents as a flexible toolkit for building Web APIs, which based on the Autobahn.ws and asyncio packages.
+Use the opportunities of WebSockets for communication between clients and servers, build APIs like in popular frameworks (Django REST, Flask, etc.) with enough simplicity, flexibility and transparency.
 Develop with a pleasure!

 Features
 -----